klaftertief-symphony/imagecropper/README.markdown

 ## Notes

-* This is an alpha version.
+* This is a beta version.
 Don't use it on live sites.